priceline/design-system/docs/pages/Image.md

 # Image

-Use the `<Image />` component to render a primitive image that saves the aspect ratio.
+Use the `Image` component to render a primitive image that saves the aspect ratio.

 ```.jsx
 <Image